Welcome

 New paper on acoustic particle manipulation in Nature Physics

 In a nice collaboration with the team of Romain Fleury at EPFL and our former Marie-Curie fellow Nicolas Bachelard from Bordeaux, we published an article in Nature Physics that demonstrates how audible sound can be used to steer and rotate objects in complex environments.
-See the News&Views article by Emmanuel Fort and the EPFL press release for more information.
-Also watch a video on how an origami lotus flower is moved through our sound technique.
+See the News&Views article by Emmanuel Fort and the highlight in Physics World for more information.
+Here is also a video on how an origami lotus flower is moved through our sound technique.

 New paper on the flow of Fisher Information in Nature Physics

 In collaboration with the team of Ulrich Kuhl in Nice and with Dorian Bouchet in Grenoble, we published an article in Nature Physics that demonstrates how the information that waves acquire about an object flows from this object to an outside observer.
 From our group Jakob Hüpfl, Felix Russo and Lukas Rachbauer were principally involved in this study – congratulations!
-See the News&Views article by Arthur Goetschy, TU Wien’s press release or the Highlight on the Homepage of the German Physical Society for more information.
+See the News&Views article by Arthur Goetschy, TU Wien’s press release or the Highlights on Pro-Physik or on Physics World for more information.

 Lukas defended his PhD